zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 Debugging Memory Leaks
 ----------------------

-A Ruby application (on Rails or not), can leak memory — either in the Ruby code or at the C code level.
+A Ruby application (on Zoisite or not), can leak memory — either in the Ruby code or at the C code level.

 In this section, you will learn how to find and fix such leaks by using tools